-Trends and Patterns in Subsets analysis
+Trends and patterns in subsets analysis

-Although descriptive statistics, a summary of the global analysis by modlAMP, and a graphical profile analysis provide interesting facts about the global data sets, since the parameters length and amino acid composition are important in peptide design, we have created and analyzed subsets of AMPs and ACPs data sets based on lengths.
+Although descriptive statistics, a summary of the modlAMP global analysis, and a graphical profile analysis provide interesting facts about the global data sets, since the parameters length and amino acid composition are important in peptide design, we have created and analyzed subsets of AMPs and ACPs data sets based on lengths.
 The purpose of the subset analysis was to deduce the parameters of correlation among each parameter based on the length and the relative compositions of amino acids in the peptide.
-For this purpose, each dataset was divided into a length range of 10 intervals until the particular length range contains a significant number of peptides (in the case of AMPs >20 aa and ACP >10 aa)
+For this purpose, each dataset was divided into a length range of 10 intervals until each length range contains a significant number of peptides (in the case of AMPs >20 aa and ACP >10 aa)